odoo/owl/doc/hooks.md

 }
 ```

-Hooks can get a reference to the currently being defined component with the
+In a hook, the `Component.current` static property is the reference to the
-`Component.current` static property.
-This is why they need to be called in the
+component instance that is currently being created.
+Hooks need to be called in
-constructor.
+the constructor to ensure that this reference is properly set.

 ### `useState`

-The `useState` hook is certainly the most important hooks for Owl components:
+The `useState` hook is certainly the most important hook for Owl components:
-this is what enables component to be reactive, to react to state change.
+this is what allows a component to be reactive, to react to state change.

 The `useState` hook has to be given an object or an array, and will return
 an observed version of it (using a `Proxy`).